+Peter Avitabile is an Associate Professor in the Mechanical Engineering Department and the Director of the Modal Analysis and Controls Laboratory at the University of Massachusetts Lowell.
+He has 30 years experience in design/analysis and modeling/testing dynamic/structural systems.
 He is a Registered Professional Engineer with a BS, MS and Doctorate in Mechanical Engineering.
 He is also a member of ASEE, ASME, IES and SEM.

-Charles Goodman and Jeff Hodgkins are Graduate Students in the Mechanical Engineering Department at the University of Massachusetts.
-They are currently working for their Master's Degrees in the Modal Analysis and Controls Laboratory while concurrently working on the NSF Engineering Education Grant.
+Tracy Van Zandt, Nels Wirkkala and Jeff Hodgkins are Graduate Students in the Mechanical Engineering Department at the University of Massachusetts.
+They are currently working for their Master's Degrees in the Modal Analysis and Controls Laboratory while concurrently working on an NSF Engineering Education Grant directed towards integrating STEM material critical for understanding dynamic systems response.